narkisr/octo/README.md

 # Usage

-Make sure to have an octo.edn file (see [configuration](#Confguration)) and an ssh access key from the current user account.
+Make sure to have an octo.edn file and an ssh access key from the current user account:

 ```bash
  $ octo sync octo.edn